bidah/react-native-vercel-ai/README.md

 Setup your responses depending of weather the request is coming from native mobile or the web.

+**For web:**

+- Follow normal AI library flows for web

+**For React Native:**

+- skip the `OpenAIStream` part of the web flow.
+We don't want the stream.
+- Set your provider stream option to be `false`.
-Follow normal AI library flows for web and for native mobile skip the `OpenAIStream` part and return a response that has the latest message.
+- return a response that has the latest message.

 ```js
 // /api/chat